notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 	- tons of video of Trump saying EVs are bad, maybe even EV people are bad
 	- he's actually for Elon Musk, the richest guy in the world
 	- [ ] ?
 I'm sure this has been thought of, but how to reach the right audience and would it work?
 Do a search on this
+- [[Atrioc25cannotExplainBitcoinGrift|Atrioc25: I Truly Cannot Explain This]]: bitcoin corruption, Trump, Trump family, (Musk too, I would guess, but don't have the details)

 # Questions
 ## How voters weight different policies in their voting decision (sensitivity analysis)
 ## Media effectiveness